vanheeringen-lab/gimmemotifs/docs/installation.rst

     # Activate the environment before you use GimmeMotifs
     $ conda activate gimme

-Python 3 is the preferred version, however, GimmeMotifs also supports Python 2.
+GimmeMotifs only supports Python 3.
 Don't forget to activate the environment with ``source activate gimme`` whenever you want to use GimmeMotifs.

 Installation successful?
 Good.
 Have a look at the :ref:`configuration<configuration>` section.